 This is beneficial in a couple of ways.
-First of all, if you’re changing from another form of software, you’re able to customize Reaper in a way that replicates the program you’re already familiar with.
+First of all, if you’re changing from another form of software, you can customize Reaper to replicate the program you’re already familiar with.
 Secondly, it can take a lot of time out of the learning curve, so you’ll be able to start working with it much sooner.

 Reaper is also written incredibly well.
 This makes it highly efficient and makes sure that it works seamlessly with your computer’s operating system.
 While we’re on this subject, it’s also worth mentioning that Reaper is universally compatible with operating systems so that it can be downloaded and used with Windows, Mac OS, and Linux.